sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 <!--/font-->
 </blockquote>

-The rapid pace of technological innovation, particularly in the realm of artificial intelligence, is undeniably unprecedented.
+The rapid pace of technological innovation, particularly in the realm of artificial intelligence (AI), is undeniably unprecedented.
 Paradoxically, this swift progress has generated considerable anxiety worldwide, with individuals expressing concerns about being left behind in a society that is evolving ever more rapidly, the displacement of jobs, and the potential for AI to surpass human intelligence.
-While some of these apprehensions are well-founded, others are less so.
+While some of these anxieties are well-founded, others are less so.
 Nevertheless, it is evident that AI will significantly impact society, particularly the labor market, affecting both blue-collar and white-collar knowledge workers.
 Perhaps most crucially, it will transform how we interact with—or, more accurately, are subtly influenced by—technology.